Accounts Receivable Resume Sample, Template & Writing Guide for 2026

 A high school diploma and some courses are enough to become an accounts receivable clerk.
 If you want to grow in your career, though, you will need a higher education than high school.

 Regularly updating your skills in accounting software is a must.
-Evolving programs and functionality make older certifications obsolete.
+Evolving programs and functionality make older certifications on a resume obsolete.

 Education, Courses and Certifications Example